mikaelabrough/mikaelabrough.github.io/_posts/2024-03-05-helloworld.md

   vega_lite: true
 ---

 Last year I wrote a couple of thousand words about the different ways in which existing work looks at how risk influences perceptions of secure messaging.
 This literature is quite diverse and challenging to synthesise, spanning HCI, technical security, cryptography, critical security, Science and Technology Studies (STS), and surveillance studies.
-I presented the words I wrote last year at an STS confernence organised by [STS Italia](http://www.stsitalia.org/?lang=en) in Bologna.
+I presented these words at a 2023 STS confernence organised by [STS Italia](http://www.stsitalia.org/?lang=en) in Bologna.
 A couple critiques from the audience stood out:

-1. What about this existing data speaks to the *self*-perception of people in so-called risky social and political contexts?
+1. What about this existing data speaks to the self-perception of people in so-called risky social and political contexts?
 2. How are self-perceptions represented, and can they even be represented through boiler-plate qual and quant methodologies?
 3. Could these be scientific projections of what *we* assume about other people's levels of risk?